Policy and FAQs

 Q: What are the requirements for conducting lotteries?

-1. applicants with siblings already enrolled in and attending the choice district and the sibling will continue to be enrolled in the following year, and
+1. applicants who have a sibling currently attending the choice district and who will continue to attend in the following school year;

-2. choice students attending a district with which it has a send-receive or constituent relationship.
+2. choice students attending a choice district with which it has a send-receive or constituent relationship; and

 Student applications received after the deadline do not go into the lottery; rather, the applicants are added to the waitlist in the order in which they are received, after applicants that were put in the lottery.